 - Get hired.
 Track the status of your application through Kwantek.
-The corporate office does not make hiring decisions, as these are left directly up to the managers.

 Employee of the Month

 While monitoring traffic in the commercial and restricted areas of a client’s Headquarters, Officer Robert M. conducted a canvas of the secluded garage elevator lobby when it was observed that an unknown individual was on his back in distress.
 Immediately, Robert made contact and assessed the scene.
 It was identified that the unidentified individual was experiencing respiratory problems and needed emergency medical attention.

 Robert notified the TriCorps Global Security Operations Center (GSOC) for the immediate assistance of paramedics to evaluate the distressed individual.
 While clearing the scene, it was discovered that the individual was experiencing respiratory concerns and later fainted.
 Shortly after, authorities arrived and evaluated the individual, concluding that he would be taken in for further treatment.

 TriCorps is proud to announce Robert as our employee of the monthand showcase his exceptional leadership and professionalism in a state of emergency.

 Physical Fitness in the Field, Not Just For Looks